wmde/WikidataBuilder/README.md

 Other commands:

-Running the tests: npm test
+* Running linting and tests: grunt integrate (or npm test)
+* Removing the builds: grunt clean

-To see all available commands: grunt --help
+* To see all available commands: grunt --help